mrocklin/thesis/modularity.md

 Modularity
 ----------

 Modularity is a software principle that supports the separation of a software project into modules, each of which performs an individual and independent task.
-This approach confers the following benefits
+This approach confers the following benefits:

 #### Specialization of Labor